wildenali/ROS-RaspberryPi-Basic/an_action_count_until/README.md

 Exercise how to make an action file

-# 1. Create an Action File
+# 1. Simple Action Client Server Basic
-1. Create a new directory for action
+A. Create a new directory for action
     - `cd ~/catkin_ws/src/ROS-RaspberryPi-Basic/an_action_count_until`
     - `mkdir action`
     - `cd action`
     - `touch CountUntil.action`

-2. Create an Action definition
+B. Create an Action definition
 	```sh
 	#goal
 	int64 max_number